 All Rod Library public computers have the following assistive software installed:

-The Read & Write Gold toolbar provides work prediction, advanced spell checking, and dictionary functions for use with programs such as Microsoft Word and other programs.
-Read & Write Gold Quick Start Guide (PDF)
+The Read & Write Gold toolbar provides word prediction, advanced spell checking, and dictionary functions for use with programs such as Microsoft Word.
+Read & Write Gold Beginners Guide.
+(PDF)

 JAWS: Screen Reading Software

 The OpenBook scanner and optical character recognition system converts printed or graphic-based text into an electronic text format that can then be converted to audio using text-to-speech software.
 Includes low vision options for customizing document appearance on the screen.
 A set of headphones is attached so that you may listen to the audio output.
-Open Book Quick Start Guide; Open Book User’s Manual
+Open Book Quick Start Guide.

 A closed-circuit color camera system which magnifies text and other visual material for viewing on the Merlin monitor.
 Merlin VGA Users Manual (PDF)

-Individuals with disabilities may inquire at the Reference Desk or the Circulation Desk about assistance in using the Library.
+Individuals with disabilities may inquire at the Library Services Desk about assistance.